PrimaveraDeveloper/lithium/dir/common/specs/_details/pns-spec-2.0-details.md

 This resource is used to redirect users connected to this service to the Azure SignalR service to avoid handling of large-scale client connections and other infrastructure tasks.
 This service mode configured in the resources is set to Default.
 More information about service modes can be found [here](https://github.com/Azure/azure-signalr/blob/dev/docs/faq.md#service-mode).
 More about Azure SignalR can be found [here](https://docs.microsoft.com/en-US/azure/azure-signalr/signalr-overview).

-### Azure CosmosDb
+### Primavera.Hydrogen.Storage.Azure.MultiModel

 This resource is used to store all type of notifications and it is used on this service because of the many advantages to the traditional database or other cloud database service like for example the ```time to live``` feature.
-More about Azure CosmosDb can be found [here](https://docs.microsoft.com/en-US/azure/cosmos-db/introduction).
+More about Multi-model Database can be found [here](../../../../ref/hydrogen-2.0/Storage.Azure.md#multi-model-database-cosmosdbmultimodeldatabaseservice).

 ### Primavera.Hydrogen.EventBus.Azure